ankane/groupdate/README.md

 # }
 ```

-Results are returned in ascending order, so no need to sort.
+Results are returned in ascending order by default, so no need to sort.

 You can also group by: